fukunagatsu/FAB-GMM/README.md

 ## Reference
 Ryohei Fujimaki, and Satoshi Morinaga.
 "Factorized asymptotic bayesian inference for mixture modeling."
 International Conference on Artificial Intelligence and Statistics.
 2012.

 Tsukasa Fukunaga, and Wataru Iwasaki.
-"Postural change speed and proportion of inactive conditions can explain atypical postural change patterns of *Caenorhabditis elegans* mutants." under submission.
+"Postural change speed and proportion of inactive conditions can explain atypical postural change patterns of *Caenorhabditis elegans* mutants."
+BMC Bioinformatics, 18, 46 (2017).